WolD1n/IBM-Data-Science-proffessional-certificate/README.md

-# This is the repisotory for all my work towards the IBM Data Science proffessional certificate on coursera
+# This is the repisotory for all my work towards the IBM Data Science proffessional certificate on coursera (guided project)